vulpes-nubes/vulpes-nubes/README.md

 - 👀 I’m interested in linguistics, foxes, nature and learning languages
 - 🌱 I’m currently learning how to create tools related to my linguistics PhD to facilitate my work.
 - 💞️ I’m looking to collaborate on projects related to the field of linguistics
-- 📫 How to reach me nubesvulpes@gmx.com
+- 📫 How to reach me nubesvulpes@gmx.com or Discord : vulpesnubes
 - 😄 Pronouns: irrelevant so he/him will work
 - ⚡ Fun fact: i consider coding as a fully free language that can be learnt to the same level and value as any 'national' language.